-Drugs in School - State law requires that any student who is determined to have brought, used, or to have in his/her possession a controlled substance, imitation controlled substance, or marijuana onto school property, including a school bus, or to any school-sponsored activity will be expelled, unless determined on a case-by-case basis, by the school board that other disciplinary action is appropriate.
+Drugs in School - State law requires that any student who is determined to have brought, used, or to have in his/her possession a controlled substance, imitation controlled substance, or marijuana (including edibles, CBD, or other marijuana products) onto school property, including a school bus, or to any school-sponsored activity WILL BE EXPELLED from school, unless determined on a case-by-case basis, by the school board that other disciplinary action is appropriate.
 Public Law 22.1-289 requires that a student's disciplinary record be included with his/her scholastic record.
 Whenever a student transfers to another school, this disciplinary record shall be included.

-Weapons in School - Federal and state law requires that any student who is determined to have brought or to have in his possession a weapon on any school property, including a school bus, or to any school-sponsored activity be expelled for at least 180 student days unless determined on a case-by-case basis by the school board that other disciplinary action is appropriate.
+Weapons in School - Federal and state law requires that any student who is determined to have brought or to have in his possession a weapon on any school property, including a school bus, or to any school-sponsored activity be EXPELLED for at least 180 student days unless determined on a case-by-case basis by the school board that other disciplinary action is appropriate.
 Weapons in vehicles on school property are subject to the same regulations.